RottenBanana420/ML-Crop-Recommendation-System/README.md

 # Crop Recommendation System

-A comprehensive machine learning project for recommending optimal crops based on soil and environmental conditions using Random Forest classification.
+A comprehensive machine learning project for recommending optimal crops based on soil and environmental conditions using advanced ensemble learning techniques.

 ## Overview

 This project analyzes soil nutrient levels (N, P, K) and environmental factors (temperature, humidity, pH, rainfall) to recommend the most suitable crop from 22 different crop types.
-The system achieves **99.3% test accuracy** using a Random Forest classifier with optimized hyperparameters.
+The system implements and compares **Random Forest** and **XGBoost** classifiers, achieving **99.3% test accuracy** with the production-selected Random Forest model.
+The project includes systematic model comparison with multi-criteria decision analysis to select the optimal model for deployment.

 ## Dataset